Where to Eat in Park City with Kids: A Family Restaurant Guide

 Park City Is a Surprisingly Great Food Town

-When people think of ski town dining, they usually picture overpriced burgers and sad cafeteria trays.
+People think ski-town dining and they picture overpriced burgers and sad cafeteria trays.
 Park City is not that.
-Thanks to the Sundance Film Festival bringing in demanding foodies every January, and a growing population of transplants from food-obsessed cities, Park City has developed a restaurant scene that would impress in any major metropolitan area.
-We are talking James Beard-nominated chefs, inventive cocktail programs, farm-to-table menus using local ingredients, and a surprising diversity of cuisines.
+January's film week brings demanding foodies to town, the transplant population is from food-obsessed cities, and the result is a restaurant scene that would impress in any major metropolitan area.
+James Beard-nominated chefs, inventive cocktail programs, farm-to-table menus, real diversity of cuisines.

-But here is the thing that matters to us parents: almost all of it is kid-friendly.
-This is a family town at its core, and restaurants know that families make up a huge percentage of their customer base.
-You will find high chairs and booster seats at fine dining establishments, coloring sheets at upscale farm-to-table spots, and kids menus that go beyond the standard chicken fingers and fries though yes, those exist too for the nights when you just need your child to eat something.
+The thing that matters to parents - almost all of it is kid-friendly.
+This is a family town at its core and restaurants know it.
+High chairs and booster seats at fine dining.
+Coloring sheets at upscale farm-to-table spots.
+Real kids' menus that go beyond chicken fingers, though yes, those exist for the nights when you just need your child to eat something.

-After five years of eating our way through Park City with kids ranging from toddler to teenager, this is our definitive guide to family dining in town.
-I have organized it by vibe and budget rather than cuisine, because when you are hungry with tired kids, what matters most is finding the right atmosphere and getting food on the table quickly.
+This is our definitive guide to family dining in town, organized by vibe and budget rather than cuisine because when you are hungry with tired kids, what matters is finding the right atmosphere and getting food on the table fast.

-One important note: make reservations.
+One important note.
+Make reservations.
 I will say this a hundred times.
-Park City is a small town with limited restaurant capacity, and during ski season, Sundance Film Festival, and summer weekends, popular spots fill up fast.
-Even for lunch, a quick call or online reservation can save you from standing in the cold with hungry, melting-down children.
+Park City is a small town with limited restaurant capacity and during ski season, Sundance, and summer weekends, popular spots fill up fast.
+Even for lunch, a quick call saves you from standing in the cold with melting-down kids.

 Quick and Casual: When Everyone Is Hangry

-We all know the scenario.
-You have been skiing or hiking all day, the kids are at DEFCON 1, and you need food immediately.
-These are the places that save us on those days.
+You have been skiing or hiking all day, kids are at DEFCON 1, you need food immediately.
+These places save us.

-Davanzas on Main Street serves enormous slices of genuine New York-style pizza that even my pickiest eater inhales.
-The slices are huge, the crust is perfect, and the vibe is casual and fast.
-No reservations needed, just walk in, order at the counter, and grab a table.
-This is probably the restaurant we visit most often as a family.
-It is not fancy, but it is consistently good and reliably fast.
+Davanza's on Main serves enormous slices of New York-style pizza that even Wyatt inhales.
+Slices are huge, crust is perfect, casual and fast.
+No reservations.
+Walk in, order at the counter, grab a table.
+This is probably the restaurant we visit most as a family.

-Cafe Rio near Kimball Junction is our other go-to for emergency family dining.
-Fresh, customizable Mexican food at reasonable prices with a speedy counter-service model.
-The kids can pick exactly what they want on their burritos, the sweet pork is addictive, and you can feed a family of four for under forty dollars.
-There is also ample parking, which matters more than you think after navigating Main Street.
+Cafe Rio near Kimball Junction is our other emergency family dining spot.
+Fresh, customizable Mexican at reasonable prices, counter-service speed.
+Kids pick exactly what they want on their burritos, the sweet pork is addictive, and you can feed a family of four for under forty dollars.
+Parking is plentiful, which matters more than you think after navigating Main Street.

-Five Guys in the Kimball Junction area is exactly what you expect but that is the point.
-When your kids have been outside all day and they want a burger and fries and nothing else will do, Five Guys delivers.
-The free peanuts keep kids occupied while you wait, and the portions are generous.
-For an easy, no-drama family dinner, it is a reliable choice.
+Five Guys in the Kimball Junction area is exactly what you expect, and that is the point.
+When the kids have been outside all day and want a burger and fries and nothing else will do, Five Guys delivers.
+Free peanuts keep kids occupied while you wait.

 Vessel Kitchen in Kimball Junction is a step above typical fast-casual.
-Think grain bowls, fresh salads, and build-your-own wraps with quality ingredients.
-It is the spot for parents who want something healthy after a day of ski lodge nachos, while kids can still find familiar options.
-The space is modern and comfortable and the staff is always friendly to families.
+Grain bowls, fresh salads, build-your-own wraps with quality ingredients.
+The spot for parents who want something healthy after a day of ski lodge nachos.

 Family-Friendly Sit-Down: The Sweet Spot

-Hearth and Hill in the Kimball Junction area has become our number one family dinner recommendation and I do not say that lightly.
-The food is elevated comfort fare: think braised short ribs, wood-fired pizzas, and a burger that makes my husband emotional.
-The kids menu is thoughtful with options beyond the usual suspects, but they also have excellent chicken fingers for the unadventurous.
-The cocktail menu is fantastic for parents and the atmosphere is warm and welcoming without being so upscale that you worry about your kid dropping a fork.
+Hearth and Hill in Kimball Junction is our number one family dinner recommendation and I do not say that lightly.
+Elevated comfort food.
+Braised short ribs, wood-fired pizzas, a burger that makes Sean emotional.
+The kids menu is thoughtful with options beyond the usual suspects but they also have excellent chicken fingers for the unadventurous.
+Cocktail menu is fantastic and the atmosphere is warm without being so upscale that you worry about your kid dropping a fork.

-Squatters Roadhouse Brewery near the Park City Mountain base has been a family standby since we moved here.
-Good pub food, excellent local craft beer for the adults, and a kids menu that hits all the right notes.
-The atmosphere is casual and lively, nobody bats an eye at noisy kids, and after a day of skiing it is perfectly located for a quick dinner before heading home.
+Squatters Roadhouse Brewery near the Park City Mountain base has been a family standby.
+Good pub food, excellent local craft beer for the adults, kids menu that hits all the right notes.
+Casual and lively, nobody bats an eye at noisy kids, perfectly located for a quick dinner before heading home.
 The pretzel with beer cheese is mandatory.

-Firewood on Main Street is a step up in terms of both cuisine and atmosphere, but it works beautifully for families.
-Everything is cooked over a wood fire, giving the food a smoky depth that even kids appreciate.
-The space is gorgeous with exposed brick and an open kitchen, and despite the upscale feel, families are genuinely welcome.
-Our kids love watching the chefs work the fire.
-Reservations are essential here, especially on weekends.
+Firewood on Main is a step up in cuisine and atmosphere but it works for families.
+Everything cooked over a wood fire.
+Charlie loves watching the chefs work the fire.
+Reservations essential, especially weekends.

-Bangkok Thai on Main Street is our favorite for Thai food and a great option for families with more adventurous eaters.
-The pad thai is excellent, the curries are flavorful without being overwhelmingly spicy, and the portions are generous.
-For cautious kids, the fried rice is a safe bet.
-The restaurant is on the smaller side so reservations are wise during peak times.
+Bangkok Thai on Main is our favorite for Thai food and a great option for families with adventurous eaters.
+Pad Thai is excellent, curries flavorful without being overwhelmingly spicy, generous portions.
+Smaller space - reservations are wise during peak times.

 Splurge-Worthy Special Occasions

-Riverhorse on Main is consistently ranked among the best restaurants in Utah and for good reason.
-The New American menu is creative and beautifully executed, the wine list is extensive, and the upstairs location on Main Street offers gorgeous views.
-Kids are welcome for early seatings and the staff handles families gracefully, but this is best suited for older kids who can sit through a multi-course meal.
-The elk loin is a signature dish that is worth the splurge.
+Riverhorse on Main is consistently ranked among the best in Utah.
+Creative New American, extensive wine list, gorgeous Main Street upstairs space.
+Best for older kids who can sit through a multi-course meal.
+The elk loin is a signature worth the splurge.

-Handle on Main Street is a small-plates concept with incredible creativity.
-The dishes are designed for sharing, which kids find fun, and the flavors are bold and interesting.
-This works best with adventurous eaters and kids old enough to appreciate the communal dining concept.
-It is intimate and a bit loud which actually works in your favor if your kids are not perfectly silent.
-Book well ahead because it fills up fast.
+Handle on Main is small-plates with incredible creativity.
+Designed for sharing, which kids find fun, and the flavors are bold.
+Works best with adventurous eaters and kids old enough to appreciate communal dining.
+Intimate and a bit loud, which actually works in your favor.

-Fireside Dining at Empire Canyon Lodge in Deer Valley is a unique experience that doubles as entertainment for kids.
-Four courses served fondue-style around massive stone fireplaces in a stunning timber lodge.
-Kids love the interactive aspect of cooking fondue and dipping bread and fruit, and the atmosphere feels magical.
-It is pricey but genuinely memorable.
-This is the kind of dinner your family will talk about for years.
+Fireside Dining at Empire Canyon Lodge in Deer Valley is a unique experience that doubles as entertainment.
+Four courses fondue-style around massive stone fireplaces in a stunning timber lodge.
+Kids love the interactive aspect of cooking fondue and dipping bread and fruit.
+Pricey but genuinely memorable.
+The kind of dinner your family talks about for years.

 Breakfast and Brunch with Kids

-Atticus Coffee and Teahouse on Main Street is our favorite for a quick breakfast with excellent coffee.
-The pastries are fresh, the breakfast sandwiches are solid, and the bookstore atmosphere makes it a cozy start to the day.
-It gets crowded on weekend mornings so arrive early or be prepared for a short wait.
+Atticus Coffee and Teahouse on Main is our favorite for a quick breakfast with excellent coffee.
+Pastries fresh, breakfast sandwiches solid, the bookstore atmosphere is cozy.
+Crowded weekend mornings.

-Five5ive on Main is a great full-service brunch spot with creative dishes like lemon ricotta pancakes and avocado toast that actually lives up to the hype.
-They have a proper kids menu and the portions are generous.
-Weekend brunch is very popular so reservations or early arrival are recommended.
-The outdoor patio in summer is a beautiful spot to linger over coffee while the kids eat pancakes.
+Five5eeds on Main is the full-service brunch spot.
+Lemon ricotta pancakes and avocado toast that actually lives up to the hype.
+Real kids menu, generous portions.
+Outdoor patio in summer is a beautiful spot to linger over coffee while the kids eat pancakes.

-If you are staying somewhere with a kitchen, I highly recommend stocking up for breakfasts at home.
-The Park City Fresh Market in Kimball Junction has everything you need, and making pancakes or scrambled eggs at the condo saves significant money and time versus restaurant breakfasts every morning.
-We do restaurant breakfasts as a treat on one or two mornings of a trip and eat in the rest of the time.
-Use a portable clip-on high chair if you are traveling with a baby or young toddler.
-Most vacation rentals do not have high chairs and the clip-on style packs flat in your luggage.
+If you are staying somewhere with a kitchen, stock up.
+Smith's at Kimball Junction wins on price, Whole Foods has the better produce.
+Making pancakes or scrambled eggs at the condo saves significant money and time.
+We do restaurant breakfasts as a treat one or two mornings of a trip and eat in the rest of the time.
+A clip-on high chair is the move if you are traveling with a baby - most vacation rentals do not have one.

 Apres-Ski Snacks and Hot Chocolate

-The post-skiing snack run is a sacred family tradition in Park City and there are some excellent options for warming up with something sweet after a cold day on the mountain.
+The post-skiing snack run is a sacred family tradition in Park City.

-The Java Cow on Main Street serves excellent coffee, huge ice cream scoops, and most importantly, hot chocolate that my kids rate as the best in town.
-The java shake, a coffee and ice cream blend, is my personal weakness.
-The shop is small and gets crowded after school, but the friendly staff and cheerful atmosphere make it worth a brief wait.
+The Java Cow on Main serves excellent coffee, huge ice cream scoops, and hot chocolate Charlie rates as the best in town.
+Crowded after school - friendly staff and cheerful atmosphere make it worth a brief wait.

-Ritual Chocolate on Main Street is a bean-to-bar chocolate maker with a gorgeous tasting room.
-They make drinking chocolate that is on another level from regular hot cocoa.
-Rich, intense, and warming from the inside out.
+Ritual Chocolate on Main is a bean-to-bar chocolate maker with a gorgeous tasting room.
+Drinking chocolate on another level from regular hot cocoa.
+Rich, intense, warming from the inside out.
 Older kids who appreciate real chocolate will love this.
-They also sell bars and truffles that make excellent gifts or souvenirs.

-For a quick warm-up with minimal fuss, the fresh-baked cookies at the Deer Valley Snow Park Lodge bakery are legendary.
-Enormous, warm, and perfectly chewy.
+For a quick warm-up, the fresh-baked cookies at the Deer Valley Snow Park Lodge bakery are legendary.
+Enormous, warm, perfectly chewy.
 Pair one with a hot chocolate and sit by the fireplace.
 Five dollars and ten minutes of bliss.
-We also keep a thermos food jar packed with soup or mac and cheese for the drive home from the mountain.
-A warm meal in the car means we can skip the crowded post-ski restaurant rush entirely.
+We also keep a thermos food jar packed with soup or mac and cheese for the drive home from the mountain - a warm meal in the car means we can skip the crowded post-ski rush entirely.

 Eat lunch out and dinner in.
-Restaurant lunch prices are typically 30 to 40 percent lower than dinner prices for similar quality food.
-Many of the best restaurants have lunch menus that feature the same kitchen at lower prices.
-Then cook a simple dinner at your rental with groceries from Fresh Market or Whole Foods in Kimball Junction.
+Restaurant lunch prices are typically 30 to 40 percent lower than dinner prices for similar quality.
+Cook a simple dinner at your rental with groceries from Smith's or Whole Foods.

 Take advantage of happy hours.
-Many Park City restaurants offer happy hour specials that include discounted appetizers and drinks.
-If you time an early family dinner during happy hour, usually between 3 and 5:30 PM, you can enjoy a great meal at significantly reduced prices.
-Kids eating from the kids menu plus parents sharing happy hour appetizers is a surprisingly satisfying and affordable strategy.
+Many Park City restaurants offer specials with discounted appetizers and drinks, usually 3 to 5:30 PM.
+Time an early family dinner during happy hour and you eat well at significantly reduced prices.

 Pack snacks and lunches for ski and hiking days.
 A cooler in the car with sandwiches, fruit, and drinks saves a fortune versus buying everything on the mountain.
-We make a big batch of trail mix at the start of every trip and portion it into bags.
-High-altitude hunger hits different, and having snacks readily available prevents impulse purchases at resort food courts where a slice of pizza costs more than a whole pie at Davanzas.
+High-altitude hunger hits different and having snacks ready prevents impulse purchases at resort food courts where a slice of pizza costs more than a whole pie at Davanza's.

 What to Pack for Ski Season